Problems We Found With Greensboro Drinking Water

 Use Of Chloramine In Greensboro Tap Water

 Although most cities use chlorine as their primary disinfectant, Greensboro’s water is disinfected with chloramine, produced by mixing chlorine and ammonia.
 Chloramine is the primary culprit for what customers often report as the “bad taste” of tap water, and unlike chlorine will not dissipate if left in the fridge overnight.
-Most one-size-fits-all water filters use filtration media that doesn’t successfully removing chloramine, but the filters that Hydroviv builds for Greensboro use special filtration media that are specifically built to remove chloramine as well.
+Most one-size-fits-all water filters use filtration media that doesn’t successfully removing chloramine, but the filters that Hydroviv builds for Greensboro's water use special filtration media that are specifically built to remove chloramine as well.

 Still Have Questions About Greensboro's Tap Water?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
 The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Greensboro tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, heavy metals [including lead], pharmaceuticals, solvents, pesticides, mercury).

 If you’re interested in learning more about water filters that have been optimized for Greensboro tap water, feel free to visit www.hydroviv.com, reach out by email (firstname.lastname@example.org) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.

 Please Share This Greensboro Water Quality Article On Social Media With Anyone You Think Would Benefit From The Information!

 Recommended Articles For You